Jeremy-Marquez/Microprocessors-INEL_4206-/README.md

 Project Description:
 The goal for this project is demonstrating IoT knowledge by sending HTTP requests from a microprocesor (esp32) to an instance in which Node-Red is running.
 The flow of Node-Red would be primarily based on two HTTP requests.
 One for updating the measurements from the sensor (POST) and the other for obtaining the results in a way that a virtual assistant like Siri can translate the output from text to speech.

-The dashboard of Node-Red is the following:
+The flow of Node-Red is the following:
 ![image](https://user-images.githubusercontent.com/70215217/207150785-0f14ebe0-07dd-4364-903a-ec966d68b22c.png)

 To build the project: